Keith Monk: Leading change – adding value

-In this series, we interview a respected change leader to discuss the successes and hard lessons that made them who they are today.
+In this series, we interview a respected expert in leading change adding value to discuss the successes and hard lessons that made them who they are today.
 This month, it’s Keith Monk, an executive who has made a mark across retail, regulated, engineering, manufacturing and financial sectors – driving culture change and technology transformations to advance business growth.

 Keith Monk, Transformation Director